Sunderland: Football

 The city is well known for its passion for football.

 The football team, Sunderland A.F.C. was elected to the Football League in 1890.
 Sunderland supporters are one of the oldest fan bases in England: in 2019 it was reported that despite being in League One, Sunderland's average gates were higher than those of such teams as Lyon, Napoli, Roma, Valencia, Juventus, and Porto.
 After relegations from the FA Premier League and the EFL Championship, documented in the streaming series Sunderland 'Til I Die the club played four consecutive seasons in EFL League One.
 It played in the EFL Championship since the 2022–23 season until the 2024–2025 season, in which it was promoted back to the Premier League through the play-offs for the first time in eight years.
 It is based at the 49,000-seat Stadium of Light, which was opened in 1997.

 Sunderland AFC's longest stadium occupancy so far was of Roker Park for 99 years beginning in 1898, with relocation taking place due to the stadium's confined location and the need to build an all-seater stadium.

 Sunderland A.F.C.
 Women is one of the north-east's top women's football teams.
-They currently play in the 2nd tier of English women's football – Women's Championship (England).
+They currently play in the 2nd tier of English women's football, the Women's Super League 2.

 The city also has three non-league sides, Sunderland Ryhope Community Association F.C., and Ryhope Colliery Welfare F.C., both of the Northern League Division One as well as Sunderland West End FC of the Wearside League, who play at the Ford Quarry Complex.